cetran-sg/CoSim/README.md

         sim/
-            modules/                        # Directory containing protobuf modules for Apollo messages agents/                         # Directory containing some Carla Python API modules for scenario generation and execution cosimManager.py                 # The main script for the CoSIM simulation framework. bridgeClient.py                 # The main client-side classes for the Apollo bridge. apolloEncode.py                 # Methods to encode and decode ProtoBuf messages as required by Apollo. sensorManager.py                # Module to define ego vehicle sensors and placement scenarioManager.py              # Module to spawn actors and make them execute scenarios using the Carla Python API config.py                       # File containing configuration parameters
-            sensorConfig.py                 # File containing configuration parameters pertaining to the sensor setup of the ego vehicle
+            modules/                        # Directory containing protobuf modules for Apollo messages agents/                         # Directory containing some Carla Python API modules for scenario generation and execution cosimManager.py                 # The main script for the CoSim framework. bridgeClient.py                 # The main client-side classes for the Apollo bridge. apolloEncode.py                 # Methods to encode and decode ProtoBuf messages as required by Apollo. sensorManager.py                # Module to define ego vehicle sensors and placement scenarioManager.py              # Module to spawn actors and make them execute scenarios using the Carla Python API config.py                       # File containing general configuration parameters. sensorConfig.py                 # File containing configuration parameters pertaining to the sensor setup of the ego vehicle.

 ## Documentation